 First off, there’s all the kit.
 Apart from the new Volkswagen Polo - for which you will need to fork out $27,063 for the DSG-equipped 85TSI Comfortline (with the optional 'Driver Assistance Package') - the Mazda2 GT is one of the best equipped small cars on sale.

 The head-up display is darn useful too, showing not just your speed, but also the speed limit and rear-proximity sensors.
-The latter seems to work in conjunction with the blind-spot monitoring, so while the rear three-quarter visibility is poor, there’s a huge electronic safety net to compensate.
+The latter seems to work in conjunction with the blind-spot monitoring, so while the wide C-pillar restricts rear three-quarter visibility, there’s a huge electronic safety net to compensate.

 The front is a comfortable place to be, with space and gadgets all over. (image credit: James Lisle)